Grade Replacement Opportunity (GRO)

 - "Credit by Exam", "Grade by Exam", "Individual Studies" courses, "Success Courses," “Developmental Courses” (i.e., those with AX/BX after the course number), and "Pass/Fail" courses cannot be taken under GRO.
 Individual Studies is defined as courses with numbers ending in 91 (Preceptorship), 92 (directed research), 93 (internship), 94 (practicum), and 99 (independent study).

-- A total of 3 courses, not to exceed a maximum of 10 semester hours, may be repeated under GRO.
+- A total of 3 courses may be repeated under GRO.

 - A GRO repeated course grade will replace only one previous grade.
 (Example: if a course has been graded more than once, the GRO repeated course grade will replace only one of the graded courses.)